alf9310/Figura/README.md

 * Body parts (arms, ears, etc.)

 For additional customizability, these meshes can include:
-* **Armature Deformations** stored as keyframes (height, limb proportions, etc.)
+* **Armature Deformations** created in Godot (anything that requires the skeleton of the mesh to deform: height, wingspan, bighead mode, etc.)
 * **Mesh Deformations stored** as blendshapes (anything that doesn't change the character's armature: weight, muscluarity, etc.)
-* **Texture Swapping** as multiple images per UV map (skin color, clothing pattern, etc.)
+* **Atlas Texture** Swapping as multiple images per UV map (skin color, clothing pattern, etc.)

-General guidelines:
-* Models should be created in **Blender**
-* Model armature should be created using the [Rigify Add-on](https://docs.blender.org/manual/en/2.81/addons/rigging/rigify.html) basic human armature
-* Follow the project’s naming conventions for assets and blendshapes
-* Maintain compatibility with the base armature if adjusting body porportions
-* Keep topology animation-friendly when possible

 <!-- TODO: Docs -->
 Detailed asset guidelines will be documented in the `/docs` folder.